 Eid is the Arabic word for a feast, festival or celebration and is an important time of the year for Muslims on both occasions they are celebrated.
 But they are celebrated for different reasons during sacred times of the year.
 Here we shall look at the differences and similarities of Eid-ul-Fitr and Eid-ul-Adha.

 What is the difference between Eid-ul-Fitr and Eid-ul-Adha

-Eid-ul-FItr which means festival of breaking the fast, differs from Eid-ul-Adha as this comes the day after Muslims have fasted the month of Ramadan.
-It is a festival marking the completion of a month of devotion and worship.
-EId-ul-Adha means festival of the sacrifice and commemorates the readiness of Ibrahim to sacrifice his son for God.
-Just as that sacrifice was replaced with an animal, today Muslims also sacrifice an animal on that day.
+Eid-ul-Fitr means festival of breaking the fast, comes the day after the fasting month of Ramadan and marks the completion of a month of devotion and worship.
+EId-ul-Adha means festival of the sacrifice, commemorating Ibrahim (AS) and his family’s readiness to sacrifice for God and is celebrated within the Hajj pilgrimage that occurs two months after Ramadan.

 Although both days are special, Eid-ul-Adha has a higher prominence because it occurs as part of a ritual during some of the holiest days of the Islamic year rather than a celebration as Eid-ul-Fitr is.